+62 + area code or 8xx mobile number

 Early evening works best once you confirm which Indonesian time zone the number uses

 Look up Western / Central / Eastern Indonesia • UTC+7 to UTC+9 before you dial.
-It's embarrassingly easy to forget this when you're calling Indonesia from the opposite side of the planet.
+Timing is often the difference between reaching a person and reaching a closed desk.

 Quick cheat sheet